NoahLE/Developer-Notes/README.md

 * `gatsby serve` — Gatsby starts a local HTML server for testing your built site.

 ## Project Structure

+Here is a quick breakdown of this project's structure.

 ### Content Folder